Last Updated on July 18, 2022.

 - Hedgehog enthusiasts sometimes wonder whether or not a hedgehog actually needs a dust bath.

-- Many hedgehogs have been observed dust bathing in a variety of “dusty” things including spilled chinchilla dust, broken down pelleted litter, and litter in litter pans.
+- Many hedgehogs have been observed dust bathing in a variety of “dusty” things including spilled chinchilla dust, broken down pelleted litter, and even the litter in their litter pans.

-- Dust bathing is a natural behavior for many types of animals both large (our horse and donkeys) and small (chinchillas and small rodents).
+- Dust bathing is a natural behavior for many types of animals both large (horses and donkeys) and small (chinchillas and small rodents).
 These animals use rolling in dust as a way of bathing in a dry environment.

 - While researching this topic more we’ve found a mixed review of opinions both for and against dust bathing.

 - Most hedgehog owners only provide a traditional bath to clean a dirty pet hedgehog but in addition to the fun of a dust bath there may be some benefits.

 - HedgeMom posted on Hedgehog Central that she has many hedgehogs that seek out and play in spilled chinchilla dust.